Seeed-Studio/wiki-documents/docs/Eagleye_530s.md

     - Set the “Serial line” as the COM port number found in step 3.
     - Set the COM speed to "115200".
     - Set the connection type to "Serial".
-    - Save the session under Eagleye530s.
+    - Save the session under Eagleye 530s.
 - Step 5.
 Select your saved session and click the “Open” button.

 ![](https://github.com/SeeedDocument/Eagleye_530s/raw/master/img/Putty_setup.png)